jgorset/garble/README.md

     $ echo "I love this" | garble <key>
     > 1 sexual activity this

-You'll have to register an account over at [Big Huge Thesaurus](http://words.bighugelabs.com/api.php) to get your key.
+Garble uses [Big Huge Thesaurus](http://words.bighugelabs.com/) and you'll have to [register an account](http://words.bighugelabs.com/api.php) to get your daily fix of words.
 Don't worry, though, they're totally cool.
-If you use Garble a lot (and you will be), you can store your key in an environment variable `GARBLE_KEY` save yourself some grief.
+Set environment variable `GARBLE_KEY` to your API key when you're done.

 ## I love you